coinbase/solidity-style-guide/README.md

 #### 11. Commenting to group sections of the code is permitted.

-Somtimes authors and readers to find it helpful to comment dividers between groups of functions.
+Sometimes authors and readers to find it helpful to comment dividers between groups of functions.
 This permitted, however ensure the style guide [ordering of functions](https://docs.soliditylang.org/en/latest/style-guide.html#order-of-functions) is still followed.

 For example